The Ultimate Guide to Running Effective Discount Promotions

 If you want to publish one, reusable code available to anyone, anytime and under all circumstances, coupon marketing is like a child’s play.
 The problems begin to pile up as you try to restrict the coupon use, track redemption rates and calculate the ROI.

 Do you have an offer only for your newsletter subscribers?
 Or perhaps you want to reward the most loyal customers with a new sweet deal?
 Those are just some examples of when unique discount codes could prove handy.
 With Voucherify, launching a discount campaign for unique, hard-to-guess codes is as easy as the fixed-code deals, but the additional benefit of unique coupons is that you ensure that your offer will only get to the targeted audience.
 Now, that’s a fairly cool way of keeping your promotional offerings under control, isn’t it?

 Now, let’s take a look at a few tips that would take your unique codes to the next level of coolness.

 Design your Unique Codes

 The Voucherify coupon creator lets you create thousands of unique coupon codes.
 As in the case of the fixed-code coupons, you can choose one of 3 discount types.
 Plus, you can set the expiry date or cap the number of redemptions.
-What’s new here is that you’re able to configure the codes’ length, prefix or charset.
-You can even come up with a completely custom pattern (you can test different patterns at generator.voucherify.io).
+While designing the system for generating unique codes or deciding between different coupon providers, make sure that you can still configure the codes’ length, prefix or charset.
+Or that you can even come up with a completely custom pattern (you can test different patterns at generator.voucherify.io).

 Alright, so now you can add another super significant parameter to your coupon experiments - customer segments.
 We’ll cover this area in further posts, but for now, let’s take a look at the operational side of unique code campaigns - how you can automate the process of coupon delivery to your users and how to ensure that good redemption experience which should be unforgettable, after all.